jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab3_Multi-Output Circuits.md

 ```

-We can run Simulation to check the code by clicking the Run Simulation under the SIMULATION and choose the first Run Behavioral Simulation.
+We can run Simulation to check the code by clicking the Run Simulation under the SIMULATION and choosing the first Run Behavioral Simulation.

 <div align=center><img src="imgs/v1/8.png" alt="drawing" width="800"/></div>

-Then we can click on the Run synthesis under the SYNTHESIS and Run implementation under the IMPLEMENTATION.
-And we should add the appropriate board related master XDC file to the project and edit it to include the related pins like below:
+Then, we can click on the Run synthesis under the SYNTHESIS and Run implementation under the IMPLEMENTATION.
+We should add the appropriate board-related master XDC file to the project and edit it to include the related pins like the below:

 <div align=center><img src="imgs/v1/3.png" alt="drawing" width="800"/></div>